-The decision to transition to a vegan diet is a personal one.
-A vegan diet needs to promote balance within the body.
+The decision to transition to a vegan diet is a personal one and needs to promote balance within the body.
 It needs to be recognized that some animal products produce vitamins and minerals that are essential to our well-being.
-Without proper education and use of supplements, a diet of good faith becomes fatal.
+Without proper education and use of supplements, a diet of good faith could become fatal.

 1. Ede, G. (2017, September 30).
 The Vegan Brain.
 Retrieved from https://www.psychologytoday.com/us/blog/diagnosis-diet/201709/the-vegan-brain